Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are very specific to Japan, covering its culture, technology, geography, and societal values without using any forbidden words.
-They offer distinct angles that collectively build a strong picture of the correct answer.
+All clues are descriptive and avoid answer words.
+They clearly point to the correct answer without being too obvious.

 ✅ Strengths:
 - Generally specific and relate to correct answer